wix-incubator/wix-code-docs/wix-stores-backend/wix-stores-backend/guides/eCommerce Integration.md

 * `appId` - The Stores app ID.
 When passing products from the Wix Stores catalog, this must always be `"215238eb-22a5-4c36-9e7b-e7c08025e04e"`.
 * `options` - This field can hold different key:value pairs, depending on variant management and whether the product/variant has custom text fields.

-Refer to the following `catalogReference` object examples for more detail:
+Refer to the following `catalogReference` object examples for more details:

 ## Managed Variants

-When the inventory of a product's variants is managed (`product.manageVariants: true`), the `options` object should contain the variant's `variantId`.
+When the inventory of a product's variants is managed (`product.manageVariants: true`), the `catalogReference.options` field should contain the `variantId`.
 In the following example, the variant also has `customTextFields`:

 ```json
 {